Can You Get Seborrheic Dermatitis in the Eyebrows?

 In babies and young children, seborrheic dermatitis (SD) usually presents itself differently than it does in older children or adults.
 The baby version of SD, or “cradle cap,” normally shows up as patches of crusty yellow skin that may sometimes look greasy, red, and inflamed.

-Most people think of these symptoms as appearing on the scalp and forehead, or where a cap would sit, but they can appear almost anywhere on a baby’s body.
-If your baby’s eyebrows are red and scaling, they may be dealing with flaking seborrheic dermatitis eyebrows.
+Most people think of these symptoms as appearing on the scalp and forehead or where a cap would sit, but they can appear almost anywhere on a baby’s body.
+If your baby’s eyebrows are red and scaling, they may be dealing with seborrheic dermatitis on their eyebrows.

 While “cradle cap” can look uncomfortable, it actually doesn’t cause your baby any pain or irritation.
 However, failing to manage symptoms can cause the area to become inflamed, and scraping of the scaly skin can cause lesions that are vulnerable to infection.